its-srishti/Fortune-500/README.md

 # Fortune 500 Revenue Forecasting

-This project applies **time-series forecasting models** to predict the future revenues of Fortune 500 companies using more than **33,000 data points**.
+This is my first analytics project.
+It applies **time-series forecasting models** to predict the future revenues of Fortune 500 companies using more than **33,000 data points**.
 The analysis leverages both traditional statistical methods and deep learning models to benchmark forecasting performance.

 ---